rw9999/Security-notes/Chapter 1-9/Chapter 4/readme.md

 - **Familiarity-based** attacks rely on you liking the individual or even the organization the individual is claiming to represent.

 - **Trust** much like familiarity, relies on a connection with the individual they are targeting.
 Unlike with familiarity, which relies on targets thinking that something is normal and thus familiar

+i.e. social engineers who use this technique work to build a connection with their targets so that they will take the actions that they want them to take

 - **Urgency** relies on creating a feeling that the action must be taken quickly due to some reason or reasons.